AlexOgden/RecceDNS/docs/README.md

 - `-Q` `--quiet` : Don't print any results to the terminal.
 Can be useful for targets with large amount of results that you are outputing to JSON.

+- `-T` `--threads` : Number of threads to use for subdomain enumeration.
+Defaults to logical cores - 1.

 ## Example Usage

 ### Basic Enumeration